joelanarba/alx-airbnb-database/database-adv-script/README.md

 # Advanced SQL — Airbnb Database

 This directory contains SQL scripts demonstrating advanced querying techniques for the Airbnb database.
-It includes joins, subqueries, and more — each illustrating how data can be efficiently retrieved and analyzed across related tables.
+It includes joins, subqueries, aggregations, and window functions — each illustrating how data can be efficiently retrieved and analyzed across related tables.

 ---